H. R. 3542

 Appropriate congressional committees

-the Committee on Financial Services and the Committee on Foreign Affairs of the House of Representatives; and
+the Committee on Financial Services, the Committee on Ways and Means, the Committee on the Judiciary and the Committee on Foreign Affairs of the House of Representatives; and

-the Committee on Banking, Housing, and Urban Affairs and the Committee on Foreign Relations of the Senate.
+the Committee on Banking, Housing, and Urban Affairs, the Committee on the Judiciary, and the Committee on Foreign Relations of the Senate.

 The term Hamas means—